jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 directly connected objects.
 So if you know your program is architected such that this thing deals with the input, and then this thing has to do the next part of the job.
 Well, if thing A calls thing B, you just complected it.
-Right?
 And now you have a when and where thing, because now A has to know where B is in order to call B, and when that happens is whenever A does it.

 Stick a queue in there.
 Queues are the way to just get rid of this problem.
 If you are not using queues extensively, you should be.
 You